tdurouchoux/dsview_vault/topics/Concept/Terminal and Task Runner.md

 type: Concept
 ---

-A fast native terminal that integrates with Zed's language-aware task runner and AI capabilities.
+A fast native terminal that integrates tightly with Zed's language-aware task runner and AI capabilities.